 Since 2007, the Center for Human Rights and International Justice at Boston College has offered an interdisciplinary Certificate in Human Rights and International Justice to students in BC’s graduate and professional schools.
-The certificate program is designed to address the increasing complexity of human rights issues in an increasingly globalized world.
-Certificate students learn to think critically within and across disciplines to grasp more fully contemporary human rights challenges, and to be better prepared to offer thoughtful and effective responses.
-The certificate program is open to students who are registered in BC’s graduate and professional schools.
+The program is designed to address the increasing complexity of human rights issues in a globalized world.
+Certificate students learn to think critically within and across disciplines to grasp more fully contemporary human rights challenges and to be better prepared to offer thoughtful and effective responses.

 In addition to your academic history and relevant work experience, please include:

 To be uploaded to your online Application Form.

 In 1,000-1,500 words, describe your academic and professional goals, any experience relevant to this program, and your future plans, expectations, and aspirations.

 All official undergraduate and graduate transcripts must be sent to our office before the application deadline.
 Please note the following: